arnavbhatiamait/Rag--Assignment/readme.md

 # LLM Document QA WebApp

 A full-stack, dockerized document Question-Answering solution using **FastAPI** (backend, `api.py`) and **Streamlit** (frontend, `app.py`) powered by LangChain and the latest LLMs.
-This tool enables users to upload PDF documents and interact conversationally to query over their contents, with support for multiple vectorstores and LLM providers.
+This tool enables users to upload PDF documents and interact conversationally to query over their contents, with support for mul

+Uploading video model streamlit.mp4…

+Uploading Untitled video - Made with Clipchamp (1).mp4…

+Uploading 20250729-0715-01.4091036.mp4…

+tiple vectorstores and LLM providers.

 ## Table of Contents